 Medieval and Renaissance

-The Department of Rare Books and Special Collections houses a variety of Medieval and Renaissance materials.
+Rare Books and Special Collections houses a variety of Medieval and Renaissance materials.
 The manuscript collections are comprised of 60 codices and a number of single leaf or extracted fragments spanning the late eleventh to early sixteenth century.
 A survey of binding fragments in the print collection was recently undertaken, which yielded over 400 additional fragments.
 The manuscript collections are mainly Latin language material with a few vernacular witnesses in English, French, Italian, and Germanic languages.